ExpressionEngine/ExpressionEngine/changelogs/minor.md

 - Adds CLI feature
 - Improved XSS filtering for CP clerts
 - Updated PHPColors library
+- Updated some function definitions for PHP8 compatibility

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists